 Equally, a number of projects are already underway, including the £230m KAO Data Campus in Harlow and the £600m Union Park Scheme in Hayes.
 Essentially these sizeable investments are all part of an effort to keep up with the desire for affordable, plentiful data as work, rest and play moves further online.

-Now proliferating out of The Capital and into the Home Counties with sites such as the £38m centre at Corsham in Wiltshire and the £15.4m scheme in Farnborough, the market is growing at a super-fast rate.
+Now proliferating out of The Capital and into the Home Counties with sites such as the £38m center at Corsham in Wiltshire and the £15.4m scheme in Farnborough, the market is growing at a super-fast rate.
 We expect it to turbocharge across the UK in 2022-2023, helping to re-establish the UK as a global technology leader.

 With new projects being announced almost daily, it’s the perfect time for contractors to explore the large number of opportunities arising within this lucrative niche.
 With the market only set to grow, you need to position yourself now to grab a piece of the action.

 Allan heads up Glenigan’s Economics Unit and has over 30 years’ experience in providing insightful market analysis and forecasts on UK construction and the built environment.
 Following 20 successful years as Economics Director at the Construction Products Association, Allan joined Glenigan 12 years ago.
 During this time Allan and his team have helped hundreds of businesses confidently develop their market strategies.